mmckegg/array-grid/README.md

 array-grid
 ===

-Two-dimensional implementation of ndarray to avoid dynamic code generation eval.
+Two-dimensional implementation of ndarray with coordinate lookup and sub-array placement.

-This modules conforms to the same API as [ndarray](https://github.com/mikolalysenko/ndarray) except fixed at 2-dimensions.
+This modules conforms to the same API as [ndarray](https://github.com/mikolalysenko/ndarray) except fixed at 2-dimensions with a couple of other useful methods (`lookup` and `place`).
 Use if you need to avoid the runtime eval code generation of ndarray (e.g. Chrome Packaged App).

 ## Install via [npm](https://npmjs.org/packages/array-grid)